ranfysvalle02/mdb-gnome/README.md

 The philosophy of g.nome is built on a simple separation of concerns:

 - **The CORE (The Engine)**: This is a single, central FastAPI application (`main.py`).
-It provides the "engine" for everything: user authentication, the admin panel, and the dynamic loader.
+It provides the "engine" for everything: user authentication, the admin panel, Backblaze B2 (S3-compatible) integration, and the dynamic loader.
 It's the part you only want to build once.

 - **The "Experiments" (The Plugins)**: This is where your ideas live.
 An "experiment" is just a folder you drop into the `/experiments` directory.
-It contains its own `APIRouter` (typically exposed as `bp`), optional templates, static files, and logic.
+It contains its own `APIRouter` (typically exposed as `bp`), optional templates, static files, logic, and now an optional `manifest.json`.

 - **The Admin Panel (The Control Tower)**: This is the magic.
 As an admin, you can log in to `/admin` and see a list of all your "experiments."
-You can "Activate" or "Deactivate" them, make them private (requiring a login), or configure their data-sharing rules via a web GUI.
+You can "Activate" or "Deactivate" them, set them to require login, or configure their data-sharing rules.
+You can even upload entire experiments `.zip` files from the Admin Panel, letting g.nome push your code to Backblaze B2 seamlessly.

+And now, if you place a `manifest.json` in any `/experiments/<slug>/` folder, g.nome will read it on startup and automatically create a matching DB entry if none exists—so local experiments "just work," no tedious config required.

 This immediately solves the maintenance and authentication problem.
 But the real power comes from how it solves the data problem.